zhizi329/ncppb-xanthomonas-audit/README.md

 derived from rejected-result analysis; it has not yet been executed across all 898 strains.
 See `docs/technical_method_walkthrough_zh.md` for the distinction.

-## Current Supervisor-Facing Outputs

-The current interim deliverables are:
+##The current interim deliverables are:

 - `results/refactored_pipeline/07_search_result_review_898.tsv`
 - `results/refactored_pipeline/11_supervisor_sequence_availability.tsv`